top of page

 Hanako Muraoka

 Hana is a young girl from Kofu in Yamanashi, whose home lies in view of beautiful Mount Fuji.
 Her family are very poor, and there is little to eat, but Hana's love of books and learning surpass her hunger.
-Her kindly pedlar father recognises her passion for learning, and insists on applying to a fine missionary girls' school in Tokyo, so that Hana may be taken in on a scholarship.
+Her kindly pedlar father recognises her passion for learning, and insists on applying to a fine missionary girls' school in Tokyo, so that Hana may study there on a scholarship.

 Hanako carries her furoshiki when she returns home from her Tokyo school with her friend Renko-san!